 Rural worker dwellings are to be located to utilise existing property access arrangements.
+Refer to Section 3 Requirements Applying to all Types of Development.

 4.10 Dual Occupancy

 Dual occupancy means a dual occupancy (attached) or a dual occupancy (detached):